 In the recent times, there is a renewed interest in biomass gasification technology, which has stimulated interest in producer gas operated engines.
 Whatever work has been attempted in this area has been limited to lower CR (less than 12.0) engine due to perceived limitation of knock at higher CR.
-A review of some of earlier studies relevant to this thesis, namely producer gas engine, fluid flow in reciprocating engines and combustion studies in SI engines are presented now.
+A review of some of earlier studies relevant to this work, namely producer gas engine, fluid flow in reciprocating engines and combustion studies in SI engines are presented now.

-1.2 Literature Review
+Literature Review

-1.2.1 Producer Gas Engine
+Producer Gas Engine